 Welcome to my website.
-I am a PhD-student at the Social Psychology Department of the University of Amsterdam.
+I am a postdoc at the Psychology Department of the University of Amsterdam.
 My research focuses on applying network models and analysis to attitudes.

 The basic idea of my line of research is that attitudes can be conceptualized as networks of causally interacting evaluative reactions, such as beliefs, feelings, and behaviors.
 For example, your attitude toward Barack Obama might consist of judging Obama as competent, charismatic, honest, and moral, feeling proudness and hope about him, and behaviors such as voting for him and convincing others that he is a great president.
 These different evaluative reactions are connected through direct causal connections.
 For example, you might feel hopeful about Obama, because you judge him as honest and competent.
 We used these basic ideas to develop the Causal Attitude Network (CAN) model.